Co-founder and COO

 Can you walk us through the process?
 How does it actually work?

 Nathan: Currently, the only charging solutions are 12 feet tall, three feet wide posts with tethered cords that are often vandalized.
 There’s no way these large highway chargers are going to be popped along small city streets.
-We stripped a charging post down to its bare bottom, if you will, coming at this from the perspective of designers while using our professional acumen in operations and architecture to put the whole thing together.
-Our posts are 5 feet tall, we removed the credit card swipers, screens, and tethered cord dock.
+We stripped a charging post down to its bare minimum, coming at this from the perspective of designers while using our professional acumen in operations and architecture to put the whole thing together.
+Our posts are around 3 feet tall, we removed the credit card swipers, screens, and tethered cord dock.
 Instead, when you sign up as a driver for itselectric, we send you your own cord.
-When you take your cord and you connect it to an itselectric post, we authenticate the transaction using your cord.
+When you take your cord and you connect it to an itselectric post, that authenticates the transaction.
 You don’t have to swipe your credit card.
-We’ve eliminated everything that could be vandalized, that could be damaged to make a piece of street furniture that’s as ubiquitous as a fire hydrant.
+We’ve eliminated everything that could be vandalized, that could be damaged, or broken, to make a piece of street furniture that’s as ubiquitous and long-lasting as a fire hydrant.

-Additionally, we are connecting directly to a building owner’s meter, with a small-bore conduit running underneath the sidewalk about four inches.
-We call this orthoscopic surgery as opposed to open-heart surgery—when you’re installing those big gas pump-style EV chargers, they have to connect to the utility’s main line; you are digging large holes with Jackhammers. itselectric doesn’t need to do that because we are pulling the power directly from the homeowner’s building, directly adjacent to where the post is installed, which is the same as if the building had installed a 240-volt electric dryer or an electric range in their house.
+But of equal importance, we are connecting directly to a building’s electric meter, with a small-bore conduit running just under the sidewalk.
+We think of this as orthoscopic surgery as opposed to open-heart surgery—when you’re installing those big gas pump-style EV chargers, they have to connect to the utility’s main line; you are digging large holes and ripping out the street. itselectric doesn’t need to do that because we are pulling the power directly from the curb-adjacent building, to where the post is installed.
+This is not a big power draw for that building.
+It is the same as if the building had installed a 240-volt electric dryer or an electric range running in their house.
 It’s the same thing that people in suburbs do every single day: they buy an EV, they take it home and they have an electrician put a charger in their garage.
-But because we don’t have garages in large metropolitan cities, we’re putting it in the basement and we’re running a socket to the street.
+But because we don’t have garages in large metropolitan cities, we’re putting it in the basement and we’re running a socket to the street that’s for everyone’s use.

-Tiya: The charging post then generates revenue from the driver, and that revenue is shared with that host property.
+Tiya: The charging post then generates revenue from the driver, and that revenue is shared with that host property (the building).
 We find this to be a major win.
-This is going to give passive income to everyone who volunteers to work within our network and is going to accelerate adoption.
-We can keep our CapEx low because we’re attaching to an existing electrical supply (the homeowner’s electrical panel underground) rather than connecting out to the street.
-Because we’ve gone through the process of permitting that post into that location, it creates a nice little moat every time we install the post.
+This is going to give passive income to everyone who installs an itselectric charger in front of their city building (residential/commercial/schools etc) and is going to accelerate adoption.
+We can keep our CapEx low because we’re attaching to an existing electrical supply (the building owner’s electrical panel) rather than connecting out to the main utility lines.

-Are city homeowners and city councils ready for this solution?
+Are city building owners and city councils ready for this solution?

 Tiya: Cities across the United States are looking for ways to install a distributed, level two curbside charging program to give people a way to charge their cars near where they live.
-For cities to do that, they would have to spend $100 million dollars in infrastructure upgrades to have the power available to provide this amenity to its citizens.
+For cities to do that, they would have to spend hundreds of millions of dollars in infrastructure upgrades to have the power available to provide this amenity to its urban citizens.
 Instead, itselectric is providing that solution to cities with zero infrastructure upgrades.
 We can deploy chargers within the city’s priorities, where they want to see these chargers.
+This is at no cost to cities and no cost to building owners.

-Any building with an electric meter and a curb can earn passive income through itselecetric.
+Any building with an electric meter and a curb can earn passive income through itselectric.

 You are currently raising your Pre-Seed round.
 What has your fundraising process been like?
 Any learnings that you can share with other first-time founders?